 Where Is El Cuyo Mexico?

-El Cuyo is located on the Yucatan Peninsula approximately 2.5 hours east of the bustling city of Cancun.
+El Cuyo is located on the northern edge of the Yucatan Peninsula, approximately 2.5 hours west of the bustling tourist hub of Cancun, 3.5 hours east of sprawling colonial Mérida, and 2.5 hours north of authentic Valladolid.

-El Cuyo with its windswept beaches is one of the hidden gems in the Yucatan Peninsula.
+With its windswept beaches, El Cuyo is one of the hidden gems in the Yucatan Peninsula.
 This authentic Mexican village is the perfect place to escape.
-With its laid-back atmosphere, travelers will find things go a bit slower in El Cuyo but that is exactly why El Cuyo is worth visiting.
+With its laid-back atmosphere, travelers will undoubtedly find things go a bit slower in El Cuyo (especially if they’re coming from the resort towns on the eastern side of the peninsula), but in our opinion, that is exactly why El Cuyo is worth visiting.

-There isn’t much to do here but that is exactly why it’s perfect.
+There isn’t a tonne to do here, but that is exactly why it’s perfect.
 Take long walks on the beach, watch the sunset over the Gulf of Mexico, try your hand at kite surfing, read a book, and eat delicious freshly caught seafood.
 These are the reasons El Cuyo is worth visiting.

 Best Things to Do in El Cuyo Mexico